AlexIoannides/kubernetes-mlops/README.md

 {"score":[1,2]}
 ```

-As all our test model does is return the input data - i.e. it is the identity function.
+All our test model does is return the input data - i.e. it is the identity function (only a few lines of additional code are required to modify this service to load a SciKit Learn model from disk and pass new data to it's 'predict' method for generating predictions).
 Now that the container has been confirmed as operational, we can stop and remove it,

 ```bash
 docker stop test-api